 Doing the same type of exercise every single day, be it running, cycling, walking, or otherwise, subjects the muscles to the same motions and workloads day after day.

 This can only get you so far from a fitness standpoint.
-Doing different types of exercise introduces new movement patterns and enables you to utilize different muscles or at least the same muscles differently.
+Different types of exercise introduce new movement patterns and enable you to utilize different muscles or at least the same muscles differently.

 #4: Running Every Day Can Be Monotonous